RyanPLehan/HealthCheck/README.md

 1. To respond to a particular Health Check, an endpoint must be assigned in the configuration.
 2. Obviously, uses a Request/Response model.
     -  This means, health checks are executed when a request for a specific endpoint is requested.
 Then the response is returned.
-3. Only one port number (ie 8080) will be used for one or more endpoints
+3. Only one port number (ie 8080) is supported and will be used for one or more endpoints
 4. Only supports HTTP GET Method

 ## TCP Probes
 1. Only Startup, Readiness and Liveness health checks are supported
 2. A particular Health Check will respond when a Port number is assigned in the configuration.
+3. Each Health Check Monitor can be assigned an individual or shared port number.
-3. When probed, a **Successfull** indication is when the connection is accepted and then closed.
+4. When probed, a **Successfull** indication is when the connection is accepted and then closed.
-4. This is **not** a Request/Response model.
+5. This is **not** a Request/Response model.
     -  This means, health checks are executed until **ALL** results are Healthy.
 Then a port will be listened upon for probe.
-5. Startup and Readiness probes are a **One Time Occurrance**.
+6. Startup and Readiness probes are a **One Time Occurrance**.
     -  This means once a TCP probe is successful, it will not be reactivated
-6. Liveness probe will be active for the entire lifetime of the applicaiton.
+7. Liveness probe will be active for the entire lifetime of the applicaiton.
     -  After the initial probe, Health Checks will be re-ran after a successful probe.

 ### TCP Probes **MUST READ**